Heads of Laboratories

 Zhao is also interested in how species adapt to variable environments.
-To better understand how variation in gene expression is maintained within and between species, Zhao studies its evolution in heterogeneous, natural environments.
-In a recent study, she and her colleagues observed substantial parallels in gene expression between fly populations, suggesting that spatially driven selection contributes to these differences.
+To better understand how variation in gene expression is maintained within and between species, she studies its evolution in heterogeneous, natural environments.
+In a recent study, Zhao and her colleagues observed substantial parallels in gene expression between fly populations, suggesting that spatially driven selection contributes to these differences.
 The Zhao lab will extend this work by investigating variation in the genomics, transcriptomics, and transcription factor binding in Drosophila populations using flies collected from a variety of environments.

 B.S. in biology, 2006